dnthem/order_management_backend/README.md

    - Allow user to select orders in the past

 - Setting tab:
-     - Save specific an order to locals
+     - Save a specific order to local
-     - Save every orders to locals
+     - Save every orders to local
-     - Save menu to locals
+     - Save menu to local
-     - Save Income to locals
+     - Save Income to local
      - Load orders to database
      - Load menu to database
      - Load income to database